SysdigDan/aio-secure-image-scanning/README.md

 ---
 ### Options

-The script/docker image support other options that could be set
+The script/docker image supports other options that can be set during execution.

 #### PDF Output (-R)